 The High place of Sacrifice is behind the fort and consist of a shallow rectangular pool carved in the rock, perhaps to collect rainwater, and next to it an altar as well as a niche to drain blood of the sacrifice.
 A Nabatean inscription from Madai’n selah suggest daunting possibility that perhaps even humans were offered at this site:

 “abd-Wadd, priest of Eadd, and his son Salim, and Zayd-Wadd, have consecrated the young man Salim to be immolated to Dhu Gabat“.

-Book a Private Tour to Petra
+Contact Us to Inquire About a Tour to Petra

 Points of Interest in the Area

 |Petra Night Tour|